Sharath424/Spring-Boot-2.7.8/README.md

 |"false"       |      no          |    no               |   yes               |   no               |
 |"foo"         |     yes          |           no        |   no                |       yes          |

 If the property is not contained in the Environment at all, the matchIfMissing() attribute is consulted.
-By default missing attributes do not match.
+By default, missing attributes do not match.
 This condition cannot be reliably used for matching collection properties.
-For example, in the following configuration, the condition matches if spring.example.values is present in the Environment but does not match if spring.example.values[0] is present.
+For example, in the following configuration, the condition matches if spring.example.values are present in the Environment but do not match if spring.example.values[0] is present.

 ```java